 A racer may encounter many scenarios which can trigger a negative and performance limiting reaction, often silly things which can awaken the “Monkey Mind”.
 Often a word, a tone of voice or a situation which when processed by our minds, triggers a reaction and, for example, leads the racer to make a mess of their start.

 Remember, we all have lives outside of what is for most a serious hobby, we all have families, we all have jobs.

-Our driver may be quick in testing and practice, however when required to qualify and race, his performances are less than he knows he can produce.
-Something has changed, that something is often his perception of what it is he has to do, very often it can be pressure and that can be imposed on him by others and/or himself.
-How our driver deals with this pressure will determine the quality of his performance.
+Our driver may be quick in testing and practice, however when required to qualify and race, the performances are less than we know they can produce.
+Something has changed, that something is often the perception of what it is we have to do, very often it can be pressure or expectation that can be imposed on the driver by others and/or themselves.
+How our driver deals with this pressure will determine the quality of their performance.